 COLUMBIA, S.C. — Family and friends of missing Broadway dancer Zelig Williams are making a desperate plea to the public for help to find him.

-"I just want Zelig to come home," his mother, Kathy McLaughlin-Williams, said while in tears.
+"I just want Zelig to come home," his mother, Kathy McLaughlin-Williams, said in tears.
 "He's all I've got.
 He's all I've got."
-She fell into the arms of a family member after speaking briefly at the news conference.

-Williams, 28, was last seen by his family at his home on Longwood Road near Columbia on October 3.
-According to investigators, Williams was driving in the area of the Congaree State Park.
-His vehicle later was found in a parking lot for the Wateree Passage off the Palmetto Trail, which is near the park.
+Williams, 28, was last seen by his family at his home on Longwood Road near Columbia on Oct.
+3. According to investigators, Williams was driving in the area of the Congaree National Park.
+His vehicle was later found in a parking lot for the Wateree Passage of the Palmetto Trail near the park.

-Zelig's cousin, Mieoki Corbett-Jones, said Williams and his mother already went through a terrible tragedy before.
+Zelig's cousin, Mieoki Corbett-Jones, said Williams and his mother had already gone through a tragedy before.
 Kathy's two other children, both daughters, died in a car accident back in 2004.

 "So Zelig was her remaining child, he is her remaining child," Jones said.
 "And that is why it's extremely difficult for her to be seen or to speak because as you can understand, it's a mother, a mother's who's having some serious pain in her heart, missing her son in this moment."

-Caroline Lewis-Jones works at a dance studio as a teacher and has known Zelig since he was 11-years-old.
+Caroline Lewis-Jones is a teacher at a dance studio and has known Zelig since he was 11 years old.
 Zelig eventually went on to perform on Broadway in "Hamilton" and "MJ: The Musical" and has worked with Broadway star and Hollywood actor Hugh Jackman.

 "He truly is the most talented individual I've ever met in my entire life, he's an angel when he sings," Jones said of Zelig.
 "He's just the epitome of a friend and a talent and a creative.
 So please keep sharing.
 Please keep not just liking, please share and just get his face everywhere you can."